 - Lack of improvement after the scar revision procedure

 - Recurrence or worsening of unfavorable scarring

 - The potential need for additional revision surgery to obtain your desired result

 The cost of scar revision will depend on the extent of surgery and the type of scar revision technique used.

-The best way to understand the costs of the procedure or surgery is to schedule a consultation with Dr. Xu, a Board-certified plastic surgeon with a high level of technical expertise and the sense of artistry necessary to help people achieve their aesthetic goals.
+The best way to understand the costs of the procedure or surgery is to schedule a consultation with Dr. Xu, a board-certified plastic surgeon.

 Many people are unaware of the full scope and possibilities of plastic surgery.
 Dr. Xu will listen to your vision for your body, review the treatment options available to you, and advise you of an optimal surgical plan to best meet your needs.